hullahalli/stampr_rtisan/README.md

 Updated 10/21/22

-This repository contains the code to calculate STAMPR measurements from barcode frequency counts.
+This repository contains the code and data to calculate STAMPR measurements from barcode frequency counts.
 If you have a question or are having trouble running the code, don't hesitate to email me at hullahalli[at]g.harvard.edu.

 Papers that have deposited code into this repository include: